PowerBiDevCamp/TranslationsBuilder/Docs/Building Multi-language Reports in Power BI.md

 <img
 src="./images/BuildingMultiLanguageReportsInPowerBI/media/image35.png"
-style="width:3.45007in;height:1.07014in"
+style="width:2.9106in;height:0.9028in"
 alt="A picture containing icon Description automatically generated" />

-You can also move the **Add Localized Labels** dialog into advanced mode where you can delete all existing labels at once and enter a large batch of report labels in a single operation.
+You can alternatively switch the **Add Localized Labels** dialog into **Advanced Mode** which makes it possible to delete all existing report labels at once and to enter a large batch of report labels in a single operation.

 <img
 src="./images/BuildingMultiLanguageReportsInPowerBI/media/image36.png"
-style="width:3.01887in;height:1.87409in" />
+style="width:2.95828in;height:1.83648in" />

-Once you have added a report label, it will appear in the translation grid as shown in the following screenshot.
+Once you have added report labels, they will appear in the translation grid as shown in the following screenshot.

 <img
 src="./images/BuildingMultiLanguageReportsInPowerBI/media/image37.png"
 style="width:5.59748in;height:1.36746in" />

+As you learned earlier, Translations Builder only populates the translation grid with dataset objects that are not hidden from **Report View**.
+The measures in the **Localized Labels** table are hidden from **Report View** and they provide the one exception to the rule that excludes hidden objects from being displayed in the translation grid.

 One valuable aspect of the **Localized Labels** table strategy is that report labels can be created, managed and stored in the same PBIX